Democrats considered mass walkout from Kavanaugh hearing but settled on disruption: report

 “We considered a lot of different options yesterday.
 This was the agreed approach,” said Senate Minority Whip Dick Durbin.
 “It really singles this hearing out as something unusual.”

-The obstructionist tactics, while will sure boost some lawmakers’ reputations among the increasingly liberal base, may still backfire when it comes to the confirmation of Kavanaugh.
+The obstructionist tactics, while will surely boost some lawmakers’ reputations among the increasingly liberal base, may still backfire when it comes to the confirmation of Kavanaugh.

 Democrats ultimately need to convince moderate Republicans to vote against Kavanaugh’s confirmation.
-Alaska Sen. Lisa Murkowsi, one of the swing votes that could stop the nomination, dismissed the Tuesday’s protests as “a lot of drama,” according to the outlet.
+Alaska Sen. Lisa Murkowsi, one of the swing votes that could stop the nomination, dismissed Tuesday’s protests as “a lot of drama,” according to the outlet.

 Still, Democrats haven’t ruled out a boycott or walkout of Kavanaugh hearings, Politico reported.
 A group of combative Democrats reportedly met in the office of Durbin to talk about future strategy concerning the Supreme Court nomination.